tbowww/coursera-embedded-systems/README.md

 ### This is a repository created to hold my implementation for the "Introductio
-### to Embedded Software and Development Environments" course from University of Colorado"
+### to Embedded Software and Development Environments" course from University of Colorado